In the guide

 If bakers wish to make all of their loaves weigh more than the Qn they may do so; this will ensure that they comply with the three rules.

-Retailers who finish the baking process for part-baked bread at the shop where it is sold should give written notice to their local trading standards service if they have chosen not to have the bread treated under the average system.
+Retailers who finish the baking process for part-baked bread at the shop where it is sold should give written notice to their local trading standards service if they have chosen to not have the bread treated under the average system.
 In this case all of the bread should weigh at least the Qn.

 Do dough piece weights have to be checked?